dvho/resume/README.md

 # Resume
-_Resume_ is not just any resume PDF.
-I also coded an animated widget assistant to help you evaluate my career trajectory.
+_Resume_ is not just a resume.
+I coded an animated widget assistant to help you evaluate my career trajectory.
 Read along with him or tap him to make him disappear.
-You may also download the PDF, which delineates my skills and the responsibilities I've enjoyed in life so far.
+You may also download the pdf, which delineates my skills and the responsibilities I've enjoyed in life so far.

 _________________________